josema060603/FPGA_for_financial_data_analysis/README.md

 ## Performance

-54% accuracy means out of 100 trades, you win 54 and lose 46.
+56% accuracy means out of 100 trades, you win 56 and lose 44.
 With proper risk management, this is profitable.

 ```
 Random guess: 50%
-Your model:   54%
+Our model:   56%
-Edge:         +8% win rate
+Edge:         +12% win rate
 ```

 ## Disclaimer